 The purpose of this section is to set up the basic global definitions.
 The approach is purely sheaf theoretic in the style of SGA 4~\cite{SGA4.1}.

 \emph{Spaces.} Let $\aff$ denote the category of affine schemes equipped with the \'etale topology: a family $(X_i\to X)$ is a covering family if each $X_i\to X$ is \'etale and their images cover $X$.
 Let $\Space$ denote the category of sheaves of sets on $\aff$.
 We will call its objects \emph{spaces}.\footnote{As always with large sites, there are set-theoretic subtleties.
 So, precisely, let $\Upsilon$ be a universe containing the universe of discourse.
 The term \emph{presheaf} will mean a functor from $\affrel_S$ to the category of $\Upsilon$-small sets, and the term \emph{sheaf} will mean a presheaf satisfying the sheaf condition.
 Because $\affrel_S$ is an $\Upsilon$-small category, we can sheafify presheaves.
 On the other hand, the categories of sheaves and presheaves are not true categories because their hom-sets are not necessarily true sets, but only $\Upsilon$-small sets.
-A possible way of avoiding set-theoretic issues would be to consider only sheaves subject to certain smallness conditions, but to my knowledge, no one has pursued this.} Any scheme represents a contravariant set-valued functor on $\aff$, and this functor is a sheaf.
+A possible way of avoiding set-theoretic issues would be to consider only sheaves subject to certain set-theoretic smallness conditions, but to my knowledge, no one has pursued this.} Any scheme represents a contravariant set-valued functor on $\aff$, and this functor is a sheaf.
 In this way, the category of schemes can be identified with a full subcategory of $\Space$.

-For any object $S\in\Space$, let $\Space_S$ denote the subcategory of objects over $S$, and let $\aff_S$ denote the full subcategory of $\Space_S$ consisting of objects $X$ over $S$, where $X$ is affine.
-Define $\affrel_S$ to be the full subcategory of $\aff_S$ consisting of objects $X$ whose structure map $X\to S$ factors through an affine open subscheme of $S$.
+For any object $S\in\Space$, let $\Space_S$ denote the subcategory of objects over $S$ and let $\aff_S$ denote the full subcategory of $\Space_S$ consisting of objects $X$ over $S$, where $X$ is affine.
+When $S$ is a scheme, define $\affrel_S$ to be the full subcategory of $\aff_S$ consisting of objects $X$ whose structure map $X\to S$ factors through an affine open subscheme of $S$.
 Observe that the inclusion $\affrel_S\to \Space_S$ induces an equivalence between $\Space_S$ and the category of sheaves of sets on $\affrel_S$, and for convenience, we will typically identify the two.
-(The reason for using the site $\affrel_S$, rather than the more obvious one $\aff_S$, is that the Witt vector functors $W_{R,n}$ depend on the base $R$; so it is more convenient to use a generating site in which the objects have an affine base available without further localization.)
+(The reason for using the site $\affrel_S$, rather than the more common one $\aff_S$, is that the $\ptst$-typical Witt functors $W_{R,\ptst,n}$ are defined in terms of the base $R$; so it is more convenient to use a generating site in which the objects have an affine base available.)
 In the important special case where $S$ itself is affine, $S=\Spec R$, we will often write $\affrel_R$ and $\Space_R$, and of course we have $\affrel_S=\aff_S$.